jaescalo/terraform-akamai-examples/Onboardig/json-snippets-pm-cps/README.md

-# Domain Full Onboard to Akamai
+# Domain Onboard to Akamai

-**Use Case:** Fully onboard a domain to Akamai incluiding the certificate creation, edge hostname, cp code, property, DNS records and application security.
+**Use Case:** Fully onboard a domain to Akamai including the certificate creation, edge hostname, cp code, property, DNS records and application security.

 All of the required parameters for this flow should be added/replaced in the `terraform.tfvars` file, unless of course you want to modify the flow then you can edit any of the other `*.tf` files.